When TUPE regulations apply

 This is where a business or part of a business moves from one employer to another.
 This can include mergers where 2 businesses come together to form a new one.
 It’s possible for the business, or part of it, to have just one employee.

-Your employer must change for you to be protected under TUPE.
+Your employer must change for TUPE to apply.

 You will automatically transfer to your new employer when the transfer happens.